GoogleCloudPlatform/dataproc-templates/python/dataproc_templates/pubsublite/README.md

 Template for reading files from Cloud Pub/sub Lite and writing them to a BigQuery table.

-It uses the [Pubsublite Spark SQL Streaming](https://central.sonatype.com/artifact/com.google.cloud/pubsublite-spark-sql-streaming/1.0.0) to read the streaming data from Pubsublite and [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) for writing to BigQuery.
+It uses the [Pubsublite Spark SQL Streaming](https://central.sonatype.com/artifact/com.google.cloud/pubsublite-spark-sql-streaming/1.0.0) to read the streaming data from Pubsublite and [Spark BigQuery connector](https://cloud.google.com/dataproc-serverless/docs/guides/bigquery-connector-spark-example) for writing to BigQuery

 ## Arguments